kili-technology/kili-python-sdk/docs/sdk/tutorials/ocr_pre_annotations.md

 ## Creating OCR annotations using Google Vision API

-We will now see how to perform OCR on our image using Google Vision API.
+We will now see how to perform OCR preannotation on our image using Google Vision API.

-First you will need to create an account on https://cloud.google.com:
+First you will need to create an account on [Google Cloud](https://cloud.google.com):

   - [create a project](https://console.cloud.google.com/projectcreate) (or use an existing one)
   - then go to the [Cloud Vision API page](https://console.cloud.google.com/apis/library/vision.googleapis.com)